2000–01 Stoke City F.C. season: FA Cup

-Stoke were on the receiving end of a cup shock as after a 0–0 draw at home with non-league Nuneaton Borough, the replay was a stereotypical cup upset waiting to happen with heavy rain a muddy pitch and a hostile home crowd.
-And it all proved too scripted for Stoke as in the last minute Marc McGregor secured a famous win for Nuneaton.
+Stoke were on the receiving end of a cup shock against non-league side Nuneaton Borough.
+They drew the first tie 0-0, and in the replay Marc McGregor scored a late goal for Nuneaton to secure a 1-0 victory.

 League Cup

 Stoke had a decent run to the fourth round after beating York City 5–1, Premier League Charlton Athletic on away goals after a thrilling 5–5 aggregate score and a 3–2 over Barnsley saw Stoke earn a glamour tie against Liverpool.
 But it quickly turned into a nightmare for Stoke as Liverpool ran riot scoring with every shot they took and ended up with an 8–0 victory, Stoke's worst home defeat.

 League Trophy

 As holders Stoke were looking to retain the Football League Trophy and they made it to the northern section semi final against local rivals Port Vale after beating Scarborough (3–1), Halifax Town (3–2) and Walsall (4–0).
 The tie was originally scheduled to be played at Vale Park but with several failed attempts to play the match due to a waterlogged pitch the match was moved to the Britannia Stadium.
 Vale won a dour match 2–1 after extra time and they went on to lift the trophy.